cyndcore/affiches-sonores/README.md

 A sonic poster cannot be explained.
 It is listened to.

-**Students:** Béatrice, Ezra, Yasmine, Flor'ann, Marzieh, Marvrick, Sarah, Cyndcore
+**Students:** Béatrice, Ezra, Yasmine, Flor'ann, Marzieh, Mavrick, Sarah, CYNDCORE

 **© 2026 CYNDCORE × Renu Hossain.
 All rights reserved.**
 This project is not open source.
 The posters, sound compositions and associated content may not be reproduced, shared or reused without explicit permission from the authors.